Building Professional Relationships During Student Teaching: Tips for Working with Paraprofessionals

 Life Skills Support Experience

-Some paraprofessionals are more enthusiastic and proactive than others.
+Some paraprofessionals are more proactive than others

-Start conversations: Don’t be afraid to introduce yourself and ask questions.
+Start conversations: Introduce yourself and ask questions

-Observe and learn: Watch how your mentor teacher interacts with other adults and take notes on what works.
+Observe and learn: Watch how your mentor teacher interacts with other adults and take notes on what works

 Building Professional Relationships Tip 3: Small Gestures Make a Big Impact